KenzieAcademy-Students/challenge-pig-latin-bondaustin80/README.md

 For a software developer, what are the benefits of good unit tests?
 Are there any drawbacks to writing unit tests?

 _(Put your reflection answer here.)_

+The benefits of a good unit test are that is allows the developers to quickly determine if their functions are working as intended.
+The drawback to it is that the developer may not consider edge cases where the function does not work while creating unit tests.